AMeddis/AUCtime/README.md

  - example is an example script of how to estimate the covariate-specific time dependent AUC with its confidence interval.
 The exdata database is used.

+This project is supplementary material for the article "A covariate-specific time dependent ROC for correlated survival data"